 The level three (eighth grade) students will complete all that the level two students are required for two chosen careers, including the college/university study.
 These students will then explore the Road Nation section of the Naviance Program related to one of those careers.
 Based on what they've learned, they will create a mock interview (both questions and answers) from a person having one of the two careers they have chosen to research.
 It will be the decision of each level three student as to how the information will be presented.

 The IBMYP students are now working on a career unit.
 The students will be exploring their career aptitudes, setting goals, investigating differences between the different types of college degrees, etc.

 Stay tuned: more to follow.

-I am excited to be beginning my first year as the IB Coordinator at Kellogg School.
+I am excited to be beginning my second year as the IB Coordinator at Kellogg School.
 In addition to coordinating, I am teaching Design to all Level 1, 2, and 3 students.